DuPSUG/dupsugsite/data/blog/dupsug-oktober-30-speakers.md

 * 20:15 – 21:00 Make your automations more sustainable - Leo Visser](https://www.linkedin.com/in/leo-visser-4894a8227/)
 * 21:00 – 21:30 Networking

-## Speaker Information

-With the restart of DuPSUG, we are opening the stage for both familiar names and new voices.
-The CFP is currently live, and speakers will be announced shortly.

-## Sessions

-As we restart our events, sessions will continue to focus on advanced topics in automation, scripting, and DevOps.
-Final details will be shared once the CFP closes.

 ## Location

 We are restarting in-person at: